RobertWais/CampgroundManager/README.md

 # CampgroundManager
-This application is my project for my independent study.
+This application is the project for my independent study.

 The application will be used to manage the grounds of a campground.
 Campground Manager will allow employees to see individually tasks that must be completed and for managers to delegate tasks.
 The app uses an image of the campground